nafets227/finance/README.md

 * MAIL_TO Recipient(s) of Alerting E-Mails.
 If set, it also activates the alerting feature.
 * MAIL_FROM sender of the Alerting E-Mails
 * MAIL_ACCOUNTS account numbers, separated by blanks, to be alerted.
 * MAIL_URL Server where to deliver the Alerting E-Mails like 'smtp[s]://user:password@some.host:port'
+* MAIL_HOSTNAME optionally give the hostname that we report to SMTP server in HELO command.
+Usefule if the SMTP server requires a FQDN.
+Defaults to hostname.

 ## Advanced features
 fntxt2sql program supports more than mySql targets, have a look into its C sourceode.
 However, the scripts of this